TripSit/tripsit_mediawiki/README.md

 ## Installation

-Simply clone this repository into the extensions/ subdirectory of your mediawiki installation, then add the following to your LocalSettings.php:
+Simply clone this repository into the extensions/ subdirectory of your mediawiki installation, with the directory name TripsitExtension (or change it if you like), then add the following to your LocalSettings.php:

 ```php
 require_once "$IP/extensions/TripsitExtension/TripsitExtension.php";